Solo Travel in Antarctica

-Scuba dive! – If you're feeling brave you can even scuba dive here, or if you prefer not to get wet then kayak amongst the beautiful landscape instead.
+Scuba dive! – If you're feeling brave you can even scuba dive here, or if you prefer not to get wet then experience an Antarctica kayak amongst the beautiful landscape instead.

 Take amazing photography – Antarctica is an ideal destination to test your photography skills.
 With so much wildlife and glaciers to photograph you'll be in your element.